 How Long a Divorce Takes

 A divorce, in Ohio, can be a lengthy process.
 If the parties come to an agreement, then the case can be resolved in a few months.
 However, if the parties cannot agree, then the matter continues in court and results in a trial.
 The Ohio Supreme Court has established timelines for divorces in Ohio.
-It is anticipated that divorces without children should resolve in 9-12 months.
+Ideally, divorces without children should resolve in 9-12 months.
 However, divorces that involve children should resolve within 18 months.
 Many divorces are resolved by a negotiated agreement prior to trial.
-It is important that you hire an attorney with the experience and compassion to navigate the issues in your case to obtain the optimal outcome for you.
-Trolinger Law Offices, LLC have years of litigation experience and will strategically represent you to protect your rights and ease your mind.
+It is important that you hire an attorney with the experience to navigate the issues in your case to obtain the optimal outcome for you.
+Trolinger Law Offices, LLC have years of litigation experience and will strategically represent you to protect your rights.
 You can be confident that you will come out of your divorce ready for the future.

 Handling “High Asset” Divorces

 Along with the right to marry in Ohio, marriage equality laws also gave couples the right to divorce.
 We are allies of the LGBTQIA+ community.
-To consult with an attorney regarding the uniqueness of your circumstances, contact us.
+To consult with a Columbus divorce attorney regarding the uniqueness of your circumstances, contact us.
 For more information on how Ohio Divorce Law impacts same-sex couples and other considerations, head to our blog.

 How Long a Dissolution Takes

 A dissolution of marriage is typically faster and less expensive than a divorce.
 The legal proceedings related to a dissolution are completed between 30 and 90 days after the filing of the petition.
-The time in court is not the only determinant of how long a dissolution takes to be completed.
+The time in court is not the only factor in how long a dissolution takes.
 Negotiations can take several months or just a few days depending on the circumstances of the marriage.
 The negotiation period often takes more time than the actual legal proceedings in a dissolution.
 Many times, the respective spouses negotiate between themselves long before hiring an attorney.
 Contacting a divorce attorney early in this process is the best practice to ensure that you are negotiating fairly and with the necessary knowledge to make sure your rights are protected.

 Dissolution with Children